-When that amazing new idea blows up in your face and everyone is super angry, you need to do two things.
-First, observe this Japanese proverb, When something goes wrong fix the process, not the blame.
-The second is, tell a good story.
+When your amazing idea results in unexpected outrage, do two things.
+Observe the Japanese proverb, When something goes wrong fix the process, not the blame.
+Then, discover the narrative.

 Tell the Story

 With 40,000 years under our belts, we Homosapiens have become excellent storytellers.
 From cave paintings to 3D movies the journey has been impressive.
 Leverage this strength to discover the root cause of failure.
 It leads to a powerful understanding of what went wrong.
 This in turn, exposes recovery plans that work.

 For this reason I like the A3 Root Cause Analysis.
 The first thing this analysis requires is to describe the problem.
 Describing the problem in the form of a narrative, opens the mind, providing a clear overview from several perspectives.
 At times, I encourage participants to begin their description of the problem using, Once upon a time… This will produce more than enough information to understand the background and current condition of the failed process.

 Summarize the Narrative – Background & Current Condition